 Where hoods are used to exhaust ventilation air which would otherwise exfiltrate or be exhausted by other fan systems.
 A detailed accounting of exhaust airflows shall be provided on the plans that accounts for the impact of any required demand controlled ventilation.

-Certified grease extractor hoods that require a face velocity no greater than 60 fpm.
+Certified grease extractor hoods that require a face velocity no greater than 60 fpm.]]

-C403.2..2 Laboratory exhaust systems.
+C403.2.8.2 Laboratory exhaust systems.
 Buildings with laboratory exhaust systems having a total exhaust rate greater than 5,000 cfm (2,360 L/s) shall include heat recovery systems to preconditioned makeup air from laboratory exhaust.
 The heat recovery system shall be capable of increasing the outside air supply temperature at design heating conditions by 25°F (13.9°C) in Climate Zones 4C/5B and 35°F (19.4°C) in Climate Zone 6B.
 A provision shall be made to bypass or control the heat recovery system to permit air economizer operation as required by Section C403.4.